Start the Game in an Arena

 2.3.2 Only Continue If Reorganization of All Existing Roles Is Supported

-If a successor is not feasible, the only option is to transition the existing organization.
+If a successor is not feasible and urgency demands immediate action, the only option is to transition the existing organization.
 This requires full support from leadership for reorganizing all existing roles into AME3 leadership functions.
 Without this commitment, the transition will stall.

 If support is confirmed, continue with either Entry Point 2.1 (treating the product as new within AME3) or Entry Point 2.2 (transitioning the existing structure).